- By appointment

-Kate Craig received her Ph.D. and M.A. from the University of California Los Angeles (2015; 2010) and her B.S. from the California Institute of Technology (Applied Physics and History, 2008).
+Dr. Craig received her Ph.D. and M.A. from the University of California Los Angeles and her B.S. from the California Institute of Technology.
 Her research interests include the religious cultures of early and late medieval Europe, travel and mobility within the premodern world, and the application of natural scientific and digital techniques to medieval history.
 She is a former Fulbright fellow to France.

-At Auburn, Dr. Craig offers courses on medieval European history, medieval travel and travelers, and religious history, as well as teaching within the World History sequence.
+At Auburn, Dr. Craig offers courses on medieval European history, medieval travel and travelers, and the history of Christianity, as well as teaching within the World History sequence.

 “The Saint at the Gate: Giving Relics a ‘Royal Entry’ in Eleventh- to Twelfth-Century France,” in Authority and Spectacle in Medieval and Early Modern Europe: Essays in Honor of Teofilo F. Ruiz, ed.
 Yuen-Gen Liang and Jarbel Rodriguez (New York: Routledge, 2017), 121-133.

 History 1017 Honors World History I (Reacting to the Past)

 History 3970 Special Topics: Medieval Travel and Travelers

 History 5970/6970 Special Topics: Medieval Christianities

 History 8710 Introduction to the Teaching of History